Texas Court Records

 What are Texas Divorce Records?

-In Texas, divorce, also known as dissolution of marriage, occurs when two people decide to end their marriage.
-According to the United States Census Bureau, the Texas divorce rate, including annulment of marriage, is 8.4 in every 1,000 women above the age of 15 years.
-This rate is 100 basis points higher than the U.S. divorce rate at 7.7.
+In Texas, divorce, or dissolution of marriage, occurs when two people decide to end their marriage.
+According to the United States Census Bureau, the Texas divorce rate, including annulment of marriage, is 8.4 in every 1,000 women above the age of 15.
+This rate is 100 basis points higher than the U.S. divorce rate, which is 7.7.

-In Texas, divorce can be a complicated process.
-It is considered a family law matter, and if settled in court, it will take place in the family court.
-The documents holding information about divorce are held in the county clerk’s office and maintained by the Texas Department of Health and Human Services (HHS).
+In Texas, divorce may sometimes be a complicated process.
+It is considered a family law matter, and if settled in court, it will occur in the family court.
+The divorce documents are held in the county clerk’s office and maintained by the Texas Department of Health and Human Services (HHS).
 The HHS offers a list of county clerks, registrars, and local record issuers on their records website.
 The documents are held in the specific establishment where they were created.
-On average, it takes around six months for a divorce in Texas to be finalized, although it can be done within 60 days.
+On average, it takes around six months for a divorce in Texas to be finalized.
+However, some cases are finalized within 60 days.

 Are Divorce Records Public in Texas?

-Divorce records are considered public records because the files are created by government bodies.
-These records are made available in line with the Public Information Act, Texas Government Code 552.
-Although divorce records are legally considered public information, it can be challenging to locate and access them as some documents may only be made available to the parties involved.
-However, with valid identification, information, and fees, these documents can be obtained by the public.
+Divorce records are considered public records because government bodies create them.
+These records are made available in accordance with the Public Information Act, Texas Government Code 552.
+Although divorce records are legally considered public information, locating and accessing them may be challenging, as some documents may only be made available to the parties involved.
+However, the public may obtain these documents with valid identification, information, and fees.

 What are the types of Divorce Records available in Texas?

-In Texas, there are three types of divorce records: divorce certificates, divorce decrees, and divorce records.
+In Texas, there are three types of divorce records: certificates, decrees, and records.

-A divorce certificate is the most commonly requested record and also contains the least amount of detailed information within it.
-This certificate will state the names of the divorced parties, where the divorce took place, and when it was finalized.
-Often, this record will be requested by one of the divorced parties if they wish to change their name or apply for a new marriage certificate.
-Usually, only the parties involved can access divorce certificates.
+A divorce certificate is the most commonly requested record and also contains the least detailed information.
+This certificate states the names of the divorced parties, where the divorce took place, and when it was finalized.
+Often, one of the divorced parties will request this record if they wish to change their name or apply for a new marriage certificate.
+Usually, only the parties involved may access divorce certificates.

 A divorce record is the most detailed record of a divorce case and is essentially the case file for a divorce.
 This record includes everything that is held in divorce certificates and divorce decrees, as well as any file or document generated throughout the divorce process.